Vernadsky National Library of Ukraine: Collections

-The library owns works related to the history and culture of Ukraine and surrounding regions, including some of the oldest and rarest documents in the country, including the only handwritten music composition in existence by Artemiĭ Vedel.
+The library owns works related to the history and culture of Ukraine and its surrounding regions.
+Its collection includes some of the oldest and rarest documents in the country, including the only extant manuscript composition by the 18th century Ukrainian composer Artemy Vedel.

 Orsha Gospel

 The library holds the Orsha Gospel.
-The book, which dates back to the late 13th century, is one of the oldest Belaurisian and one of the oldest to depict Cyrillic script.
-The book was thrown away by a monastery in Orsha.
-It was found by Napoleon's troops in 1812.
+The book, which dates back to the late 13th century, is one of the oldest Belaurisian texts and one of the oldest books that depicts the Cyrillic script.
+Thrown away by a monastery in Orsha, it was discovered by Napoleon's troops in 1812.
 In 1874 it was donated to the Kyiv Theological Academy.
-It now resides in the collection of the National Library.
-It has miniature brightly colored illuminations of Saint Luke and Saint Matthew.
-They are in the Palaeologian dynasty style.
-Over 300 illustrations of flowers and animals are found in the book.
-It consists of the Gospel, a menology, and ends with matutinal gospels.
+It has miniature brightly coloured illuminations of Saint Luke and Saint Matthew, depicted in the Palaeologian dynasty style.
+Over 300 illustrations of flowers and animals are found in the book, which consists of the Gospel, a menology, and matutinal gospels.

-Aeneid
+Eneida

-Ivan Kotliarevsky's epic poem version of the Aeneid, by Virgil, is the first piece of literature written in common Ukrainian.
+Eneida—Ivan Kotliarevsky's epic poem version of the Aeneid by Virgil—is the first piece of literature written in common Ukrainian.
 It was also the first book to discuss the culture and history of Ukraine.
 The library holds five first edition copies.